ibm-cloud-docs/cis/about.md

 * Specific subdomains - For example, you can allow IP `1.2.3.4` access to the domain `foo.example.com` and allow IP `5.6.7.8` access to domain `bar.example.com`, without allowing the reverse.
 * Specific URLs - For example, you can allow IP `1.2.3.4` access to directory `example.com/foo/*` and allow IP `5.6.7.8` access to directory `example.com/bar/*`, but not allow the reverse.

 This capability is useful when you need more granularity in your access rules because, with IP rules, you can either apply the block to all subdomains of the current domain, or all domains on your account.
-You cannot specify URIs.
+You can't specify URIs.

 ### Firewall rules
 {: #firewall-rules-feature}